amulyasharma27797/TaskManager-PyQt5/README.md

 1) Install python3 and above using the link:
         - https://realpython.com/installing-python/

-2) Clone the project in a directory using the link:
+2) Clone the project in a directory.
+To know how to clone use the link:
         - https://confluence.atlassian.com/bitbucket/clone-a-repository-223217891.html
    Or Download the Zip file of the project.